klearscreen/ExtraPaths/README.md

 ## Verdant Brink night bosses paths

 I would still get lost with the map icons, so I made paths to help me go from one boss to another.
-They don't show up on the map.
+They only show up in the terrain/main screen.

 Fully upgraded mounts could be mandatory, and some paths require a fully upgraded Glider.